muckamuck/modeltool/README.md

 # Fill in the INI file with your account info
 # If you have a default VPC most of the bits have been placed
 # in config/config.ini.
 You will probably need to just supply
-# an S3 bucket in which lambdatool can place artifacts.
+# an S3 bucket in which modeltool can place artifacts.
 vi config/config.ini

 # Actually implement your idea